Roof Hatches & Ceiling Access

 Under the Work Health and Safety (WHS) Regulations, roof hatches are required to include fall protection measures.

-This may include the integration of guardrails, safety harness attachment points, and self-closing mechanisms to prevent accidental falls.
+This may include the integration of guardrails, safety harness attachment points, and self-closing mechanisms to prevent accidental falls and provide suitable control measures for risk reduction.

 The height safety equipment must also be regularly inspected and maintained to remain compliant.